 - Administrator user accounts that have system-level privileges granted through group memberships must have unique passwords for each account(s) held by that user.

 - Usernames and passwords are for the use of the individual to whom they were granted and must not be shared.
 The only exception to this rule would be WMU departmental accounts where the owner of the account may share the password with their designee.

-- The Help Desk and system administrators must verify the identity of users when assigning or resetting passwords.
+- Help Desk and system administrators must verify the identity of users when assigning or resetting passwords.

 - All vendor supplied default passwords must be changed prior to any application or program's implementation to a production environment.

-See also Password guidelines.
+See also Establishing a password guidelines.

 The Office of Information Technology has the responsibility to enforce this policy through systematic means and/or departmental network administrators, IT system administrators, and system users.
 All WMU employees are responsible for complying with this policy.
 Failure to comply may result in disciplinary sanctions consistent with current collective bargaining agreements, University policies, and applicable law.

 This policy may be amended at any time by the chief information officer of Western Michigan University consistent with current collective bargaining agreements, University policies, and applicable law.
 Changes will be reviewed by appropriate University entities prior to posting on the information technology public website.

 Direction/purpose: Chief information officer, per external audit report, Oct.
 2010